-I felt I had discovered a hidden treasure when, about a year ago, I stumbled on Yotam Ottolenghi’s first cookbook “Ottolenghi: The Cookbook” on a shelf in my local bookstore.
+I discovered Yotam Ottolenghi’s first cookbook “Ottolenghi: The Cookbook” about a year ago, on a shelf in my local bookstore.
+I immediately fell in love.
 The textures and colors of his creations were simply gorgeous.
 The recipes were new and exciting with spices from far away lands and platters heaped with grains and roasted vegetables.
 Salads and grains were layered with fruits, cheeses, lettuce leaves and fresh herbs.
 Dishes were flecked with pomegranate seeds and sprinkled with sumac and zaatar.
-I couldn’t wait to start cooking.
-He is my kind of food hero – someone who can take the healthiest vegetables and grains and make them into something irresistible.
+Ottolenghi is especially good at making the healthiest vegetables into dishes that are utterly irresistible, like these scrumptious sweet and spicy brussels sprouts!

 - 4 tablespoons sweet chili sauce